meteostat/dev/src/python/stations.md

 print(station['name'])
 ```

-## Fetching Weather Stations
+## Fetching Stations
-Meteostat provides multiple methods for fetching weather stations.
-After you have specified a query through the `Stations` class you can now either fetch a list of all stations in the result or get the total.

-### Fetch
 After you have specified a query through the `Stations` class you can now access the result using the `fetch()` method.
 It takes an optional `limit` argument.
 If no `limit` is specified, Meteostat will return all weather stations which meet the criteria.
 The weather stations are returned as a Pandas DataFrame.

-### Sample
+### Sampling

-Similarly to `fetch()`, the `sample()` method returns a Pandas DataFrame of all weather stations in the query result.
-However, the default `limit` is set to `1`.
-The method returns weather stations in random order.
-It is useful for performing analysis of larger areas on a sample set of weather stations which represent the whole area.
+If you want to select a random subset of weather stations, just pass `sample = True` combined with any `limit` to the `fetch()` method.
+Sampling is useful for performing analysis of larger areas on a sample set of weather stations which represent the whole area.

-### Count
+## Counting Stations

 The `count()` method returns the total number of weather stations in the query result as an integer.

 ## Data Structure

 Each weather station is represented by a Pandas DataFrame row which provides meta information about the station.
 These are the different columns:

 * `id`: The Meteostat ID of the weather station